A self-care list for the exhausted, frazzled, frustrated parents without a minute or ounce of energy to spare.

 Seek the small feel-good moments in life.
 Open your curtains and let natural light nurture your mood and improve your concentration.
 Get your endorphins pumping by walking laps while your child is occupied in baseball, soccer, or football practice.

 Make those few hours of sleep you get as rejuvenating as possible.
 Purchase a pillow that provides good support.
-Check out a Weighted Stress Blanket * (I sleep so much better with mine).
+Check out a Weighted Stress Blanket or neck wrap.
+(I sleep so much better with mine).

 Don’t sacrifice your daily coffee even on the most chaotic of mornings.
 Use the app for your local coffee shop to order ahead and skip the line.
 (I use both Dunkin Donuts’ and Starbucks’ online apps to order ahead and earn rewards.)